Seaside will join Manzanita and Cannon Beach as the third coastal town with free wheelchair access for visitors.

 Anderson brought his concept to Russ Vandenberg, general manager of the Seaside Civic and Convention Center.

-Vandenberg encouraged Anderson to initiate discussions with Skyler Archibald, executive director of the recreation district.
+Vandenberg encouraged Anderson to talk with Skyler Archibald, executive director of the recreation district.

 Archibald saw it as a “good partnership” and brought the proposal to the district’s board of directors for consideration.

-When Patrick and Denise Duhachek, owners of Wheel Fun Rentals in Seaside agreed to donate two wheelchairs, the program got an added boost.
+The program got an added boost when Patrick and Denise Duhachek, owners of Wheel Fun Rentals in Seaside, agreed to donate two wheelchairs.

 The Duhacheks had provided wheelchairs to visitors at no cost through Wheel Fun, but will transfer storage and administration to the district.

 The wheelchairs, which run about $1,800 to $2,200 each, will be available for free from the district at the Bob Chisholm Center on Avenue A.

 “I’m thrilled that they’re going to take it over,” Denise Duhachek said.
 “But now that they (the wheelchairs) are actually going to leave, it’s kind of sad.
 We’ve gotten so many letters of gratitude.
 We’re going to miss the interaction.”

 The audience at the City Council meeting in June greeted Seaside’s new program with applause.

 “I thought it would take some time and I was really pleased how little time it took,” Anderson said after the meeting.